Listen to this Article:

 Education – Fitness conventions, continuing education courses (online or in person), books, audios, etc. Anything you purchase to further your knowledge that’s business related can qualify for a deduction.
 If you pay a mentor or spend money to be in a mastermind group, this probably qualifies too.

 Meals – Eating out with a colleague or a client can qualify.
 So can meals purchased when traveling for work, say to a fitness conference.
-Most of the time you can only deduct 50%, but it’s still something!
+You can only deduct 50%, but it’s still something!

 Other Purchases – The sky is the limit, but make sure the items are business related and check with a local accountant to make sure you’re within legal limits.